-All participants are in residence at Lutheran Theological Seminary at Gettysburg for housing and meals during the two-week event and attend all components.
-Some years we have lodging at a motel next to campus.
+All participants are in residence at Lutheran Theological Seminary at Gettysburg for housing and meals during the event and attend all components.

 Participation in the entire event is required.
 Plan for complete focus on the event; personal business or work assignments will be difficult to accomplish.
 Family members are asked not to attend so that the participant can fully engage in this event.